A unified approach to global solvability for FBSDEs with diagonal generators: Applications

 The minimizer of the Hamiltonian is

 The adjoint FBSDE associated with the stochastic maximal principle

-\begin{Theorem} Suppose assumption (LQ) holds, then there exists a unique solution $(Y,Z)$ to FBSDE \eqref{control}.
-Moreover, $\hat{u}$ defined by $\hat{u}_{t}= \frac{-B_{t}Y_{t}-D_{t}}{F_{t}}$ is a optimal control over the interval $[0, T]$. \end{Theorem} \begin{proof} The existence and uniqueness of FBSDE \eqref{control} follows from Theorem \ref{Lipschitz corollary}, and the optimal control statement is direct from the stochastic maximum principle. \end{proof}
+\begin{Theorem} Suppose assumption (LQ) holds, then FBSDE \eqref{control} admits a unique solution.
+Moreover, $\hat{u}$ defined by $\hat{u}_{t}= \frac{-B_{t}Y_{t}-D_{t}}{F_{t}}$ is a optimal control over the interval $[0, T]$. \end{Theorem} \begin{proof} It can be easy verify that under assumption (LQ), the assumptions (B1)(i)(ii),(M1),(M3) hold, then it follows from Theorem \ref{Lipschitz corollary}, there exists a unique solution to FBSDE \eqref{control}.
+The optimal control statement is directly from the stochastic maximum principle. \end{proof}